lightspaceliam/ef-database-first-and-check-constraints/ReadMe.md

 **Use Case Three:**

-I want to migrate to a full ENtity Framework Code First strategy however, I already have a database and I don't have weeks or months to devote to a full migration all at once.
+I want to migrate to a full Entity Framework Code First strategy however, I already have a database and I don't have weeks or months to devote to a full migration all at once.

 This example attempts to demonstrate how this can be done primarily for use case three but you could see how this could work for all use cases listed above.

 Regardless of what works for your situation, I highly recommend you implement a the hack migration strategy to reduce risk.

+**Hack Migration Strategy:**

+Like I mentioned above, you could just use Entity Framework for interoperability.
+That being said, someone could start implementing migrations.
+Whilst I tried this out and got an error:

+CareTeam and Patient tables already exists.

+To resolve this, Entity Framework's model snapshot: /Migrations/{WhatEverYouCalledYourFluentApi}ModelSnapshot simply needs to know about this change and a record needs to be inserted into the `__EFMigrationsHistory` table.
+To do this:

+1. Create a migration: `dotnet ef migrations add HackMigrationForPatientAndCareTeam`
+2. Comment out the actual auto generated migration commands in both the Up and Down
+3. Execute the migration: `dotnet ef database update`

+Now you have removed the errors and if required later, you can start adding schema migrations with Entity Framework.

 Whatever the strategy you implement, please ensure strong communication and planning is in place before taking on a hybrid Code and Database First initiative.